MatheusCod/Rain/README.md

 Instructions on how to run the program can be found at: https://love2d.org/wiki/Getting_Started#Running_Games

 ## How to use the rain.lua file as a library
-1. Put the rain.lua file in the same directory as your main.lua file
+1. Put the rain.lua file in the same directory as your main.lua file.
 2. In the main.lua:

 ```